TheRealAnonymous008/quartz/content/__meta/The Antilibrary.md

 * The Advantage by Patrick Lencioni
 * One Page Design by Stone Librande
+* Unmasking the Social Engineer: The Human Element of Security
+* It’s Not All About “Me”: The Top Ten Techniques for Building Quick Rapport with Anyone
 # Interesting Topics
 * Geometric Deep Learning
 * [HEMA](https://wiktenauer.com/wiki/Main_Page)